Looking for a quick sale for your home? PrimeLocation’s guide has all your need to know on how to sell your house fast.

 - Make sure it is listed on a major property portal, such as PrimeLocation.

-- You might also consider having a ‘For sale’ board up outside your property.
+- Consider having a ‘For sale’ board up outside your property.

-- And remember too that word of mouth can be very powerful.
+- Remember that word of mouth can be very powerful.
 Tell your friends, family and neighbours that your home is up for sale.

 Estate agents can help with viewings and if you are paying for one to sell your property, it makes sense to take advantage of their advice and services.
 Estate agents are less likely to accompany a buyer who is wasting their time and they can also deal with any awkward questions.